FluxML/Functors.jl/docs/src/index.md

 Baz(1.0, 2)
 ```

 Any field not in the list will be passed through as-is during reconstruction.
-This is done by invoking the default constructor, so structs that define custom inner constructors are expected to provide one that acts like the default.
+This is done by invoking the default constructor accepting all fields as arguments, so structs that define custom inner constructors are expected to provide one that acts like the default.

+The use of `@functor` with no fields argument as in `@functor Baz` is equivalent to `@functor Baz fieldnames(Baz)`
+and also equivalent to avoiding `@functor` altogether.

+Using [`@leaf`](@ref) instead of [`@functor`](@ref) will prevent the fields of a struct from being traversed.

+!!! warning "Change to opt-out behaviour in v0.5"
+    Previous releases of functors, up to v0.4, used an opt-in behaviour where structs were not functors unless marked with `@functor`.
+This was changed in v0.5 to an opt-out behaviour where structs are functors unless marked with `@leaf`.

 ## Appropriate Use

-!!! warning "Not everything should be a functor!"
-    Due to its generic nature it is very attractive to mark several structures as [`@functor`](@ref) when it may not be quite safe to do so.

 Typically, since any function `f` is applied to the leaves of the tree, but it is possible for some functions to require dispatching on the specific type of the fields causing some methods to be missed entirely.